 Learn what you can do to help get some or all of your funds from the Paycheck Protection Program loan forgiven.

 Start your Paycheck Protection Program Loan application within QuickBooks Capital.
-If your PPP loan is approved you may be eligible for loan forgiveness after the 8-week period following loan disbursement.
+If your PPP loan is approved, you may be eligible for loan forgiveness after your Covered Period following loan disbursement.

 Here are some things you should think about in preparing for forgiveness.